 We participate in a tax-qualified retirement plan that provides eligible U.S. employees with an opportunity to save for retirement on a tax advantaged basis.
 Eligible employees are able to defer eligible compensation up to certain Code limits, which are updated annually.
-We provide matching contributions up to 50% of actual dollars contributed, not to exceed a maximum of 6% of gross wages.
+We provide a matching contribution of 100% of the first 3% of actual dollars contributed and then 50% of the next 2% contributed, not to exceed a maximum of 5% of gross wages.
 Employee contributions are allocated to each participant's individual account and are then invested in selected investment alternatives according to the participants' directions.
-Employees are immediately and fully vested in their own contributions, but any contributions we make vest equally over the first five years of service.
-After five years of service, contributions we make vest 100%.
+Employees are immediately and fully vested in their own contributions, as well as any Safe Harbor matching contributions they receive.
 The 401(k) plan is intended to be qualified under Section 401(a) of the Code, with the related trust intended to be tax exempt under Section 501(a) of the Code.
 As a tax-qualified retirement plan, contributions to the 401(k) plan are deductible by us when made, and contributions and earnings on those amounts are not taxable to the employees until withdrawn or distributed from the 401(k) plan.